Frequently Asked Questions

 Q: What forms of payment does Intercity Lines accept?

-A: Intercity Lines accepts MasterCard, Visa, cashier’s check and cash.
+A: Intercity Lines accepts MasterCard, Visa, cashier’s check, E-Check, and cash.
 For credit card payments, we require the cardholder signature on file.
 Our credit card payment form can be found here: Credit Card Authorization Form

 Q: Do you transport motorcycles?